-- 2.8 Recognising the role that scrutiny can have in bringing different agencies together to collectively problem solve, the scope of this Spotlight Review was: - a.
+- 2.8 Recognising the role that scrutiny can have in bringing different agencies together to collectively problem solve, the scope of this spotlight review was: - a.
 To understand the underlying causes of food waste and the challenges associated. - b.
 To explore the ways in which DCC, district councils and other partners can work together to reduce unnecessary food waste. - c.
-To identify the ways in which DCC, district councils and other partners can work together to improve the collection and processing of necessary food waste including increasing householder participation. - 2.9 The spotlight review meeting took place on the 6th August and was held in the form of a round table discussion with structured questions clustered around the themes identified above. - 2.10 To give this Spotlight Review an effective scrutiny role it was felt necessary to limit the scope in some way.
-To cover the full extent of food wastage in its entire sense would result in looking at a vast number of topics from farming techniques to restaurants portions to food waste bin sizes.
-Therefore, Members of the Spotlight Review chose to predominantly focus on household food waste, since this comprises the vast majority of food waste in the UK (see paragraph 3.3 below).
+To identify the ways in which DCC, district councils and other partners can work together to improve the collection and processing of necessary food waste including increasing householder participation. - 2.9 The spotlight review meeting took place on the 6th August and was held in the form of a round table discussion with structured questions clustered around three themes: - a.
+How DCC, district councils and other partners can work together to reduce unnecessary food waste; - b.
+How DCC, district councils and other partners can work together to improve the collection and processing of necessary food waste including increasing householder participation. - 2.10 To give this Spotlight Review an effective scrutiny role it was felt necessary to limit the scope in some way.
+To cover the full extent of food wastage in its entire sense would result in look a vast number of topics including farming techniques to restaurants portions to food waste bin sizes.
+Therefore, Members of the spotlight review chose to predominantly focus on household food waste, since this comprises the vast majority of food waste in the UK (see paragraph 3.3 below).